Ylandolsi/booking_monorepo/backend/Booking/notes.md

 - remove private route from mentor/calendar or profile but any action needs to be logged in ( with google or email )
 ------ LATER
+- Toggle mentor activity to disable receiving meeting requests. for now its working by togglign days , so for future toggle it all
 - add : naviagte to mentor or mentee when showing the meets
 - previous meetings/mentors.
 - maybe add tag of skills to the meeting to show it !